For adults and older teens, we hold:

 - Occasional "Book Club" gatherings, to discuss a particular book over a 6-8 week period.
 These meetings are usually on a week night in a parishioner's home.

 - Catechism classes for inquirers and those preparing for entry into the Orthodox faith are typically held on Saturday mornings.
 See Fr.
 John for the current schedule or to inquire about learning more about joining the Orthodox Church.

-We are currently holding adult education classes during Orthros on Sunday mornings.
-These courses do not occur every Sunday so check the bulletin for the current schedule.
-The PowerPoint files below are examples of some of the content we shared at recent classes.
-One is on Palm Sunday and the other is on the service of preparation of the offering (Proskomedia).
+We are currently holding adult education classes during Orthros on Sunday mornings the first and third Sundays of the month.
+Check the parish calendar for exact dates.
+The files below are examples of some of the content we shared at recent classes.

 Previous Adult Classes

 The Lionheart Sessions.
 A four session workshop focused on the Orthodox teaching on manhood.
 This curriculum, developed by Orthodox bishops, pastors, and psychologists is specifically designed for the men of our parishes.
 The program, through video presentations and directed discussions, is intended to facilitate a better understanding of what it means to be men in the context of the Orthodox Church.

 “In the World, But Not of It.”
 Mother Melania spoke about how we Orthodox should be in the world, but not of it.
 Just how do we do that?
 We need to first understand how our souls are made, how they got broken, and how God heals them.
 Then, we can apply this knowledge to specific issues in American culture, such as sexuality, abortion, care of the elderly, and moral relativism.
 To hear the audio recording of this retreat, go to the In the World But Not Of It section of the website.